CosmWasm/mesh-security-hackathon/README.md

 Cross-staking:

 1. User stakes their tokens in ILP contract on Osmosis
-2. User can cross-stake those tokens to a Juno provider contract (on Osmosis), specifying how many of their tokens to cross-stake and to which validator
+2. User can cross-stake those tokens to a Juno `mesh-provider` contract (on Osmosis), specifying how many of their tokens to cross-stake and to which validator
-3. The Osmosis consumer contract (on Juno) receives a message from the counterparty and updates the stake in the `meta-staking` contract.
+3. The Osmosis `mesh-consumer` contract (on Juno) receives a message from the counterparty `mesh-provider` contract and updates the stake in the `meta-staking` contract.
 4. The `meta-staking` contract checks the values and updates it's delegations to `x/staking` accordingly.
+(The meta-staking contract is assumed to have enough JUNO tokens to do the delegations.
+How it gets that JUNO is out of scope.)

 Claiming Rewards:

 1. Anyone can trigger the Osmosis consumer contract to claim rewards from the `meta-staking` contract
-2. The Osmosis consumer contract sends tokens to the Juno provider contract (via ics20)
+2. The `mesh-consumer` contract (on JUNO) sends tokens to the `mesh-provider` contract (on Osmosis) via ics20
-3. The Osmosis consumer contract sends a message to the Juno provider contract to inform of the new distribution (and how many go to which validator).
+3. The `mesh-consumer` contract sends a message to the `mesh-provider` contract to inform of the new distribution (and how many go to which validator).
-4. The Juno provider contract updates distribution info to all stakers, allowing them to claim their share of the $JUNO rewards on Osmosis.
+4. The `mesh-provider` (on Osmosis) contract updates distribution info to all stakers, allowing them to claim their share of the $JUNO rewards on Osmosis.

 Unstaking:

-1. A user unstakes their tokens from the Juno provider contract (on Osmosis)
+1. A user unstakes their tokens from the `mesh-provider` contract (on Osmosis)
 2. We update the local distribution info to reflect the new amount of tokens staked
 3. This sends a message to the Osmosis consumer contract, which updates the `meta-staking` contract to remove the delegation.